 Last weekend I sat down with my own phone, scrolled through every single app I had installed, and ran each one through a static analyzer.
 No filtering, no curating.
 The flashlight my partner installed five years ago.
 The travel app I used for one trip in 2024.
 The bank.
 The newspaper.
 All of it.

 47 apps total.
 Here is what came out the other side.
+(If you want to understand what a tracker is and why it matters, start there.)

 The numbers

-• 6.6 average trackers per app
+- 6.6 average trackers per app

-• 2 apps had zero trackers (both calculator clones)
+- 2 apps had zero trackers (both calculator clones)

-• 1 app had 19 (a free puzzle game I download once and forgot about)
+- 1 app had 19 (a free puzzle game I download once and forgot about)

-• 41 apps requested at least one “dangerous” permission
+- 41 apps requested at least one “dangerous” permission

-• 8 apps wanted access to my contacts and could give no reason for it
+- 8 apps wanted access to my contacts and could give no reason for it

 That last number is the one that bothered me most.
 Eight apps.
 None of them were messaging apps or anything where contacts are obviously the point.